 You can also see if your medication is in a Quantity Limit drug list.
 You'll find those drug lists here.

 Brand name or generic, it’s cheaper to take one pill a day instead of two.
 If you take your medication more than once a day, ask your doctor whether you can take a stronger dose less frequently.
 You can look up your medication here:

 - Blue Cross Blue Shield of Michigan members: Dose Optimization Program list (PDF)

-- Blue Care Network members: Quantity Limits (PDF)-- Dose Optimization is on page 6.
+- Blue Care Network members: Quantity Limits (PDF)

 These programs aren’t available with all plans; call the number on the back of your enrollee ID card to see if you’re eligible.